ChrisWiles/Slide-Puzzle/README.md

 See Live [Slider-Puzzle](https://slider-puzzle.herokuapp.com/)

 ### User Stories
-- User slide tiles with arrow keys
+- User slides tiles with arrow keys
 - User wins when all tiles are in order
+- User can see winning time
 - User can reset board
+- User can play a variety of board sizes

 ### Tech